-How to make a registration appointment in Dublin
+How to make a registration or renewal appointment in Dublin

 Update: New registration appointment system now live in Dublin